 Since joining BvAT in 2014, Musdalafa has produced more than 100 radio programmes and many teaching videos.
 He wants to showcase sustainable farming practices to as many small-scale farmers in Kenya as possible and demonstrate how they can increase their incomes.
 The radio programmes are broadcast every Thursday on Kenya’s national station KBC.
 In addition to the broadcasts themselves, the videos also find their way onto a variety of social media channels.
 Musdalafa recently won an international media award for his film on the problems of mango farmers in eastern Kenya – evidence of the high quality of his work.

 Film award 2017

 At the 8th International Forum for Food and Nutrition of the Barilla Foundation 2017, Musdalafa Lyaga was awarded a prize for his film on improving mango yields in Kenya.
-To the article

 The Biovision Farmer Communication Programme (FCP) is a multi-media package of measures that disseminates information in print format, on the radio and the Internet as well as providing personal advice to local farmers.
 It ensures a continual exchange of targeted knowledge and experience between farmers and scientists.
 The FCP underpins the basic projects of Biovision in Sub-Saharan Africa.